pattern

 reacting quickly or immediately to an opportunity or situation

-Ex: The journalist was quick off the mark and got the first interview.
+Ex: She was quick off the mark and applied for the job before anyone else.

 in words of one syllable